Every child is competent, capable, curious and rich in potential

 Early brain development is stimulated through experiences and interactions with responsive adults.

 We understand that the first step in establishing and nurturing health, safety and well-being for children in our program is through the connections they make with the program staff, volunteers and students on placements.
-Here are some other specific ways we promote well-being in our programs.

 Relationships among children, families, staff and community partners